kamchatka-volcano/cmdlime/README.md

     };
 ```

 Config structures declared using the macros-free methods are fully compatible with all **cmdlime**'s functionality.
 Examples use registration with macros as it's the least verbose method.

 ### Using CommandLineReader::exec()

-`CommandLineReader::exec()` - is a helper method hiding the error handling boilerplate and adding`--help` and `--version` flags processing to your config.
+`CommandLineReader::exec()` is a helper method that hides the error handling boilerplate and adds `--help` and `--version` flags processing to your config.

-`--help` flag shows a detailed help message, that otherwise can be accessed through the `CommandLineReader::usageInfoDetailed()` method.
+The `--help` flag shows a detailed help message, which can otherwise be accessed through the `CommandLineReader::usageInfoDetailed()` method.

-`--version` flag is enabled only if version info is set in the config with the `CommandLineReader::setVersionInfo` method.
+The `--version` flag is enabled only if version info is set in the config with the `CommandLineReader::setVersionInfo` method.

-To use `CommandLineReader::exec()` you need to provide an alternative entry point function to your program, taking a processed config structure object and returning a result code.
+To use `CommandLineReader::exec()`, you need to provide an alternative entry point function for your program, which takes a processed config structure object and returns a result code.
 Let's modify `person-finder` and see how it works.

 ```C++
 ///examples/ex03.cpp